 Always double check your fake location in Google Maps and check where your IP address is online before launching Pokémon Go.

-Bonus: How to Spoof Pokémon Go Location on iOS Devices
+Bonus: How to Spoof Pokémon Go Location with an amazing spoofer

 Yes!
 Fortunately, you can.
-It's even more straightforward than GPS spoofing Pokémon Go on Android!
+It's even more straightforward than GPS spoofing Pokémon Go on both iOS and Android devices!

 iMyFone AnyTo is a sophisticated but intuitive software program that runs on Windows 7, 8, and 10.
-It lets you change your location on any iOS device versions in 1 click.
-Besides, the most important thing is that you don’t have to jailbreak or root your iPhone/iPad.
+It lets you change your location on your phone in 1 click.
+Besides, the most important thing is that you don’t have to jailbreak or root your iOS and Android devices.

-To get started using iMyFone AnyTo with your iOS device, please try the following steps:
+To get started using iMyFone AnyTo with your devices, please try the following steps:

-Step 2.You'll see a welcome screen prompting you to connect your iOS device.
+Step 2:You'll see a welcome screen prompting you to connect your devices.
 Connect and unlock it.

 Ultimately, the answer to the question of how to spoof Pokémon Go Android is relatively straightforward.
 For best results, you'll need a rooted device and to install both a VPN and a GPS fake location app.
 With both of these, you should be able to trick Pokémon Go into thinking you're somewhere else in the world.
 While it might take some steps to set up, spoofing Pokémon Go Android is doable.

-For iOS devices (which your family or friends might have), iMyFone AnyTo is, by far, the simplest solution for spoofing your location.
+For iOS and Android devices (which your family or friends might have), iMyFone AnyTo is, by far, the simplest solution for spoofing your location.
 Try the free version to get started now!